-Job Summary: Under the direction of the Director of Health Education, HAWE's provide a range of planned ongoing educational activities consistent with the university’s mission.
-They develop and present university prevention campaigns and residence hall workshops with an emphasis on campus alcohol and drug issues.
-They are also trained in motivation interviewing and provide brief alcohol use interventions, as well as general coaching sessions for their peers.
-There are ten positions and individual HAWE's are assigned topic areas of expertise.
+Job Summary: under the supervision of the Director of Health Education, HAWEs provide a range of educational activities consistent with the university’s mission.
+They develop and present university prevention campaigns and residence hall workshops.
+They are also trained in Motivational Interviewing (MI) and provide health behavior change coaching for their peers.
+There are ten positions and two HAWEs are assigned to one of five health topic areas.
 These two person teams not only meet with the Director of Health Education, but have another supervisor that is a member of the Student Life staff.

-- Sexuality Team - Donna Lynn Darmondy, Director of Health Education and Alcohol & Drug Prevention Coordinator for the Office of Student Life
+- Sex Education Team - Donna Lynn Darmondy, Director of Health Education and Alcohol & Drug Prevention Coordinator

-- Title IX - Dr. Jen Stanley, Title IX Coordinator-Associate Dean -Deborah Knapman, Psychological Counselor for The Center for Counseling & Student Development
+- Title IX - Dr. Jen Stanley, Title IX Coordinator and Associate Dean and Deborah Knapman, Psychological Counselor for The Center for Counseling & Student Development

-- Alcohol and Other Drugs - Corey Brown, Coordinator of Residence Education for the Dept. of Residence Life & Housing
+- Alcohol and Other Drugs - Mary Randazzo, Coordinator of Residence Education for the Dept. of Residence Life & Housing

-- General Health Team - Susan P. O'Brien, ANP, Adult Nurse Practitioner for Health Services
+- General Health Team - Anne Mitchell Director of Health Services